jiu-irene/idolcord-docs/PrivacyPolicy.md

 ## User Rights

 At any time, users have the right to view data that Idolcord stores related to their Discord account by making a request to the Bot developers at the Idolcord Support Server (see in the Idolcord help page).
+Users also have the right to request for their data to be removed from our Database.

 ## Underage Users